yuwzho/acme-fitness-store/azure-spring-apps-enterprise/README.md

 > This Unit is optional.
 The application will continue to function without completing this unit.
 Certain features will remain unavailable including: log in, adding items to the cart, or completing an order.
 > Continue on to [Unit 3 - Integrate with Azure Database for PostgreSQL and Azure Cache For Redis](#unit-3---integrate-with-azure-database-for-postgresql-and-azure-cache-for-redis) to continue this guide without configuring SSO.

-### Register Application with Azure AD
+### Register Application with Microsoft Entra ID

-The following section steps through creating a Single Sign On Provider using Azure AD.
+The following section steps through creating a Single Sign On Provider using Microsoft Entra ID.
 To use an existing provider, skip ahead to [Using an Existing Identity Provider](#using-an-existing-sso-identity-provider)

 Choose a unique display name for your Application Registration.